Tim LaHaye: Personal life and death

 Tim LaHaye married activist and fellow author Beverly Ratcliffe in 1947 while attending Bob Jones University.

 In July 2016, the LaHayes celebrated their 69th wedding anniversary.
 They had four children and nine grandchildren, and lived in the Los Angeles area.
-The LaHayes owned a home in Rancho Mirage, California.
+The LaHayes owned a condo in Rancho Mirage, California.

 LaHaye died on July 25, 2016, in a hospital in San Diego, California, after suffering from a stroke, aged 90.
 In addition to his wife, Beverly, he was survived by four children, nine grandchildren, 16 great grandchildren, a brother (Richard LaHaye), and a sister.
 His funeral service took place at Shadow Mountain Community Church on August 12, 2016, with David Jeremiah, who succeeded LaHaye as pastor at what was then Scott Memorial Baptist Church, led the service.
 LaHaye is interred at Miramar National Cemetery in San Diego, California.

-Social views
+Views

 Homosexuality

 In 1978 LaHaye published The Unhappy Gays, which was later retitled What Everyone Should Know About Homosexuality.
 The book called homosexuals "militant, organized" and "vile."
 The Unhappy Gays also argues that homosexuals share 16 pernicious traits, including "incredible promiscuity", "deceit", "selfishness", "vulnerability to sadism-masochism", and "poor health and an early death."
 He believed that homosexuality can be cured.
 However, he said that such conversions are rare.